Commonwealth Shared Scholarship Scheme

-The School of Engineering at the University of Edinburgh has two Commonwealth Shared Scholarships to offer for the 2017-2018 academic year.
+The University of Edinburgh has seven Commonwealth Shared Scholarships to offer for the 2018-2019 academic year.

 The Commonwealth Shared Scholarship Scheme is a joint initiative between the UK Department for International Development (DFID) and UK universities, including the University of Edinburgh, to jointly support scholarships for students from developing Commonwealth countries who would not otherwise be able to study in the United Kingdom.

 Applications from students planning to study the following eligible programmes will be considered:

 Awards will normally be for one year.
 Awards cannot be extended or renewed.
 At the end of the award, candidates are required to return to their home country.

 To apply for these scholarships, you must:

 - Be a Commonwealth citizen, refugee, or British protected person